sunnysrijan/SafeSF/credentials/README.md

     2. Help.
 If a class TA or class CTO needs to help a team with an issue, this folder will help facilitate this giving the TA or CTO all needed info AND instructions for logging into your team's server.

-# Blow is a list of items required.
+# Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

-1. Server URL or IP
+SERVER
+1. IP: 34.220.99.220
-2. SSH username
+2. username: ubuntu
-3. SSH password or key.
+3. SSH key uploaded in the folder
-    <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.
-    <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
-The default port is more than sufficient for this class.
-5. Database username
+4. to sign in to the server use whatever ssh method you prefer. if using putty you most generate a new key from the given key using the puttygen program provided by putty

-6. Database password
+Database
-7. Database name (basically the name that contains all your tables)
-8. Instructions on how to use the above information.
+1. URL: chess-mysql.cmaf5ugscgcc.us-west-2.rds.amazonaws.com
+2. port: 3306
+3. username: group9
+4. password: chess667
+5. database name: env
+6. the provided information should allow sign in through mysql workbench

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>